HanXD345/rock-paper-scissors/README.md

 # tic-tac-toe
-Tie-Tac-Toe project/assignment from The Odin Project.
+Tic-Tac-Toe project/assignment from The Odin Project.